-The CIPFA Statement on the Role of the Chief Financial Officer is noted by the General Assembly of the Council as part of the annual budget report.
+The CIPFA Statement on the Role of the Chief Financial Officer is referenced and a link provided in the annual budget report.
 The Council meets all the governance requirements contained in the statement.

 Internal financial control is based on a framework of management information, financial regulations and administrative procedures, which include the segregation of duties where practical, management supervision and a system of delegation and accountability.